Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 def _persist_to_disk(self, envelope: DSRRequestEnvelope):

-# Implementation would write to encrypted S3/GCS bucket or secure DB
+# Write to encrypted S3/GCS bucket or secure DB

 pass